DanielTockan/Skii/README.md

 ![My Account](./resources/screenshots/my_account.png)

-The most complex aspect of this page was the integration of the cloudinary widget to faciliatate the upload of new images.
+The most complex aspect of this page was the integration of the Cloudinary widget to ffacilitate the upload of new images.
 This was implemented fully in the update your account page:

 ![Update Account](./resources/screenshots/update_account.png)

-This library was outside of the scope of the course, requiring me to go through the the source documentation.
+This library was outside of the scope of the course, requiring me to go through the source documentation.
 I produced the following function that was triggered by an onClick event listener whenever the upload image button was pressed:

 ```js
 function handleImageUpload(event) {